rapid7/propsd/docs/getting-started/configuration.md

 ## Interpolated Properties ##

 Propsd supports injecting static values defined in configuration files into the property documents read from S3.
-This provides way to read instance specific properties.
+This provides a way to read instance specific properties.

 Suppose you have two configurations for metrics polling, fast and slow.
 Fast